-It is possible to generate a baby and bring it to birth with a partner living with HIV and not generate contagionsTo establish what I really meant, I wanted to show that if you, or someone you know, is living with HIV, is it possible to live with HIV and raise a child without HIV!
-I think that in itself is a great blessing, a fantastic breakthrough in science, and yes, despite the regrets, and undermining my problems I go on believing that everything is as God wishes!
+It is possible to generate a baby and bring it to birth with a partner living with HIV and not generate contagionsTo establish what I really meant, I wanted to show that if you, or someone you know is living with HIV, it is possible to live with HIV and generate a child without HIV!
+I think that, in itself, is a great blessing, a fantastic advance of science and, yes, despite the regrets, and in spite of my problems I go on believing that everything is as God wishes!
 Based on this thought, after watching “the hut” I understood a few more things and, yes, fortunately, I was able to go see my father before he left this world, and give him the peace he needed, at least with relation to me!
 And that's it.
 It means being able to be living with HIV and bringing a child without the blessed HIV!

 That is, without the birth of babies with HIV.

 Having a baby living with HIV needs love and care!And so, it is necessary to keep in mind these three basic aspects of this “endeavor”, so to speak!

 - Your viral load may affect your conception and delivery options.